sebastiendavid/js-samples/README.md

 js-samples
 ==========

-js-samples is a group of simple examples to show how I implement some javascript libraries, and how I optimized them for a production context.
+js-samples is a group of simple examples to show how I implement some javascript libraries, and how I optimize them for a production context.

 * [Available samples](#available-samples)
 * [Next samples](#next-samples)